specs-cli/specs-cli/templates/generate-feature-code.md

 ### Gate 4: Integration Complete
 **AI Agent Validation**:
 - End-to-end functionality verified for all user scenarios
+- **Reference QUESTIONS.md** for any developer answers about integration clarifications or decisions
 - **Document any untestable user scenarios** due to incomplete specifications in ISSUES.md
 - All unit, integration, and e2e tests passing with complete validation:
   - Every test suite executes without failures or errors